semdinsp/recycle_qrcode/README.md

   * track routes
   * import csv file of locations
   * add route item and link route item and entity. -SEMI DONE needs more thought on tracking routes and when a route was completed.
-  * add additional indices  (particularly for kv pairs on entity id and same for entity id in locations) -DONE
   * route editing and displays (for truck routes) -SEMI DONE
-  * add locatable polymorphic class for locations so that both entity and actiontype have the same type of location -DONE
-  * add update bar code to update location of bin -DONE
-  * map of collections for a bin  --DONE
-  * setting object  (for various configurations and a center for google map)- DONE

 ## Installation